JimHeaney/spool-scale/README.md

 * Change 6P6C RJ12 to more common 6P4C RJ11 (remove plug detection)
 * Replace resistor arrays with easier to assemble discrete 0603 resistors
 * Reduce passive component variety for easier assembly
+* Replace VQFN microcontroller with SOIC or QFP variant for easier assembly.
 * Change mode selection to GPIO (also works as standalone), UART (allows setting configuration with USB/UART adapter) or i2c Slave

 ## Instructions & Further Documentation